40 Fresh Tomato Recipes You'll Love

 This recipe has been a favorite with Midwest Living® readers since it was first published in August 2000.
-It's from Geri Boesen, creative director of the magazine.
+It's from Geri Boesen, former creative director of the magazine.
 Geri combines Midwest-grown tomatoes (her favorites are from her home state of Iowa, of course) with fresh basil in a cheesy tart.

 Sweet cherry tomatoes and caramelized onions bubble under cheesy cornmeal biscuits.
 Serve with a crisp lettuce salad for a meat-free harvest supper.